Circaevum/circaevum-dao-phase-1/README.md

 # circaevum-dao-phase-1
-The Yin Yang Inspired Smart Contract for Phase 1 of Circaevum's DAO Governance - to be launched on February 28, 2025 - on the Grand Planetary Parade where all 7 planets will appear in a line in the sky.
+The Yin Yang (Taiji) Inspired Smart Contract for Phase 1 of Circaevum's DAO Governance - to be launched on February 28, 2025 - on the Grand Planetary Parade where all 7 planets will appear in a line in the sky.
 First quarterly meeting will be sometime late March or early April 2025.

 ![4o Yin-Yang Art](./images/4o-yin-yang-art.png)